vipul2802/o365hq.com/content/blog/SharePoint Sites and Portals.md

 their needs and set it up as their own.

-Employees receive the most recent news right in their SharePoint in Office 365 or SharePoint mobile app.
+Employees receive the most recent news right in their SharePoint in Microsoft 365 or SharePoint mobile app.
 The news from "organizational news source" sites will appear right at the top of one's view.
 The unique hub provides extra capacities, such as attaching the newest items, an updated layout, and ongoing support.
 It is not necessary to create